-Students who select neuroengineering as a minor must take Biomedical Engineering 260 and at least one course from two of the following sets of courses: (1) Biomedical Engineering M214A, Electrical Engineering 210A, (2) Biomedical Engineering M250A, M250B, (3) Neuroscience M202, 203A, 203B.
+Students who select neuroengineering as a minor must take Biomedical Engineering M260 and at least one course from two of the following sets of courses: (1) Biomedical Engineering M214A, Electrical Engineering 210A, (2) Biomedical Engineering M250A, M250B, (3) Biomedical Engineering M263A, M263B, Neuroscience M202.

 Required Courses.
-Biomedical Engineering 260, Neuroscience M202, 203A, 203B.
+Biomedical Engineering M260, M263A, M263B, Neuroscience M202.
 For MEMS emphasis, required courses are Biomedical Engineering M150L, M250A, M250B (course M150L is optional if the requisite for course M250A is met).
-For signal processing and informatics theory emphasis, reguired courses are Biomedical Engineering M214A and Electrical Engineering 210A, or two other graduate-level engineering courses approved by the adviser and the neuroengineering field chair.
-In addition, students are required to take a research seminar and problembased approaches to neuroengineering seminar
+For signal processing and informatics theory emphasis, required courses are Biomedical Engineering M214A and Electrical Engineering 210A, or two other graduate-level engineering courses approved by the adviser and the neuroengineering field chair.
+In addition, students are required to take a research seminar and problem-based approaches to neuroengineering seminar.

-Recommended Elective Courses.
+Recommended Electives.
 During the first and second years, students take at least three courses selected from a menu of new and existing courses.